rust42/SA-Mini-Project/readme.md

 goto setup folder and enter following command. `chmod +x delete.sh && ./delete.sh`

-To see output using following postman collection.
+`To see output and working flow of the project, you need to import postman collection in your postman app. then do following operation.`

-working flow:
+<b>working flow:</b>

 Login using `{{BASE_URL}}/api/auth/login`